Setting realistic expectations

 Note that Vanguard forecast data are not intended to imply portfolio construction advice, which should reflect such factors as an investor’s objectives and risk tolerance, as well as asset class correlations and the dispersion of expected returns.

-IMPORTANT: The projections or other information generated by the VCMM regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
-Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modeled asset class.
-Simulations are as of June 30, 2024.
+IMPORTANT: The projections and other information generated by the VCMM regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+Distribution of return outcomes from VCMM are derived from 10,000 simulations for each modeled asset class.
+Simulations as of March 31, 2025.
 Results from the model may vary with each use and over time.
 For more information, please see the Notes section below.

 Notes: These return assumptions depend on current market conditions and, as such, may change over time.
-We make our updated forecasts available quarterly.
+We make our updated forecasts available at least quarterly.

 Source: Vanguard Investment Strategy Group.